r3wald/espurna-wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO.md

 In recent versions of Espurna some required OTA parameters are now picked up from environment variables.

-You need to set them up for every `Upload (ota)` task.
+You need to set them up for every `Upload (ota)` task you want to use.
 Here's how to do it:

 - Press <kbd>F1</kbd> (on Mac it's usually <kbd>Fn</kbd>+<kbd>F1</kbd>)
 - Type a part of the name and click `Tasks: Configure Task`